dewadg/vue-ssr-boilerplate/README.md

 I made this Vue.js boilerplate for learning purpose.
 Currently equipped with:

 - Server-Side Rendering (with Fastify as server)
-- Cookies injection to server renderer context
+- Cookies injection to server/client renderer context
+- Middlewares!
 - Development server rebuilds on file changes
 - Docker ready